E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 - SMEs comfortable with (or willing to hire) technical support

-- Teams planning to apply for EDG/PSG grants
+- Teams planning to apply for PSG/EDG grants

-- Sellers expecting significant growth (where transaction fees hurt profitability)
+- Sellers expecting significant growth where transaction fees would hurt

 What It Is

 A bespoke platform built specifically for your business.
-Your developers design, code, and deploy a solution tailored to your exact requirements—no off-the-shelf constraints.
+No off-the-shelf constraints.

 Costs in Singapore (SGD)